NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 Road Runner handles all the fancy math to get everything up and running.
 However, you must tune everything so it handles as smooth as possible for your specific bot.
 Different bots with varying motors, weights, etc, all contribute to discrepancies in drive train behavior.
 Thus, one must follow the tuning guide to ensure that your drivetrain behavior is properly characterized.

 ::: warning
 Significant changes to your bot (addition of a heavy mechanism, etc.) will necesitate a retuning.
-Although the tuning process should be much faster, this is recommended to ensures consistent behavior.
+Although the tuning process should be much faster, this is recommended to ensure consistent behavior.
 :::

 <figure align="center">